BYLAWS OF THE SAN FERNANDO VALLEY YOUNG DEMOCRATS

 Section 3.
 Allocation of Delegates

-Club members who are members of SFVYD and other clubs may only be counted for representation once.
+The Organization’s members who are also members of other clubs may only be counted for representation once.
 Such representatives must be registered Democrats.

-If a San Fernando Valley Young Democrats member is listed on two or more rosters, the member shall only be counted once and the appropriate Regional Director(s) shall count the name on the roster of the organization which does not deprive another organization of representation.
+If a member of the Organization is listed on two or more rosters, the member shall only be counted once and the appropriate Regional Director(s) shall count the name on the roster of the organization which does not deprive another organization of representation.
 If possible, provided.

 However, if that is not possible, the individual on the roster which was first submitted will be counted unless the individual is listed as a Representative from another organization, in which case the individual shall be counted only on the roster of the organization sought to be represented.